liugang1234567/Gang-neuron/README.md

 # Safeguard rights

-On 22 February 2022, an article “Polynomial dendritic neural networks” uses “Generalized Dendrite module（WX○A）” in the 2020 paper（https://doi.org/10.36227/techrxiv.12477266） and claims they propose dendrites in general form and call DD a special case.
+On 22 February 2022, a paper “Polynomial dendritic neural networks” uses “Generalized Dendrite module（WX○A）” in the 2020 paper（https://doi.org/10.36227/techrxiv.12477266） and claims they propose dendrites in general form and call DD a special case.
 I have contacted the author, and this article may be revised in the future.
-I hope you do not cite this article.
-You can cite the original 2020 article (https://doi.org/10.36227/techrxiv.12477266 ).
+I hope you do not cite this paper.
+You can cite the original 2020 paper (https://doi.org/10.36227/techrxiv.12477266 ).
 The relevant comparison documents have been uploaded to the folder:Safeguard_rights.

 ——————————————I just want them to point out “Generalized Dendrite module（WX○A）” and cite it in accordance with the contribution specification.
 I updated here after I contacted the author.